ieviev/obsidian-keyboard-shortcuts/README.md

 ![](_resources/obs-copying-codeblocks.gif)

-## Insert heading 4 / Insert code block / Insert info admonition
+## Insert heading 4 / Insert code block / Insert callout

 - also moves the cursor inside the code block / to the title after using
 - the default language of the code block is configurable in settings
+- the default callout type is also configurable in settings

 ![](_resources/obs-inserting-codeblocks-headings.gif)